diogovalentte/mantium/README.md

 > [!NOTE]
 > Mantium will make a simple HTTP GET request to the custom manga's URL field and use the selectors on it.
 Pages that have some kind of protection, or need JavaScript to show the necessary information won't work well with this feature.

+> [!NOTE]
+> If the URL selector doesn't return a string that starts with `http`, Mantium will consider it a relative URL and will prepend the manga URL to it.
+For example, if the manga URL is `https://example.com/manga1` and the URL selector returns `/chapter1`, Mantium will consider the chapter URL to be `https://example.com/chapter1`.

 <img width="436" height="1247" alt="image" src="https://github.com/user-attachments/assets/ac4dfc1d-686e-4354-9299-57c7f0f5a8b7" />

 # Check manga updates and notify